kbao24/rc1023-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you store data in `localStorage`?
+  You can use the setItem method in javascript.
 - How do you retrieve data from `localStorage`?
+  You can use the getItem method in javascript.
 - What data type can `localStorage` save in the browser?
+  It can save data as a string in the browser
 - When does the `'beforeunload'` event fire on the `window` object?
+  It fires before you leave the page and triggers when the page is closed.

 ## Notes